 - Make your own cleaning spray

-To get these keywords, simply think about what your business does and refer to the guide Mastering keyword research.
-You might already have a list for your website, which you can use for your blog as well.
+To get these keywords, simply think about what your business does and make a list.

-Put these keywords into a tool like Moz or Google Keyword Tool to get a list of the highest-ranking (most searched) terms for those topics.
-See below for results from Google’s Keyword Tool using those initial phrases:
+Put these keywords into a tool like Google Keyword Planner to get a list of the highest-ranking (most searched) terms for those topics.

-The final step as you learn how to blog is placing your keyword in all the right place within the blog post itself.
+The final step as you learn how to blog is placing your keyword in all the right places within the blog post itself.
 This includes: